×

 • Permits: As soon as we receive your details and a deposit, we’ll purchase your permits (pending availability, check our Inca Trail Availability link).
 These permits are for a specific date and in your name.
 They can NOT be changed once confirmed.
 Only your passport number is allowed to be updated.
 The permit includes an entrance to Machu Picchu.

-• Hotel: This trek includes one night in a three-star hotel in Aguas Calientes, the town below Machu Picchu.
-The hotel you book will be listed on your invoice, and upgrades are always possible.
+• Hotel Accommodation: This trek includes one night in a three-star hotel in Aguas Calientes, the town at the base of Machu Picchu.
+The specific hotel will be confirmed in your trip reminder, which is sent approximately 7–15 days before your trek.
+Upgrades are always available upon request.

 • First Aid: Every Alpaca Expeditions guide has received training in first aid from a physician.
 We conduct mandatory training sessions every February for all Alpaca Expeditions’ employees.
 Your Alpaca Expeditions guide will always have a first-aid kit with oxygen for basic medical problems.
 If something does happen, which is rare, we’ll get you off the trail as quickly and comfortably as possible.
 We will stay with you the entire time until you are either back at your hotel or being seen by a medical professional.